google/clusterfuzz/docs/index.md

 It is used by Google for fuzzing the Chrome Browser, and serves as the fuzzing backend for [OSS-Fuzz].

-ClusterFuzz provides many features which help seamlessly integrate fuzzing into a software project's development process:
+ClusterFuzz provides many features to seamlessly integrate fuzzing into a software project's development process:
 - Highly scalable.
 Google's internal instance runs on over 25,000 machines.
 - Accurate deduplication of crashes.